Why bother getting potholes fixed? Because they can damage your car, but even worse, they can take a life

 Hotlines, Online Forms and Apps for Reporting Potholes in San Diego County

 San Diego: (619) 527-7500.
 San Diego’s Street Division Service Request allows submissions via text and with map interactions.
 After submission, you get an email with a case number so you can follow the progress of the issue.
-Potholes are filled according to the schedule linked on this page.

 El Cajon: 619-441-1658.
 Problem reporting is handled here, registration required.
 The page notes that pothole and sidewalk repairs are typically completed within 48 hours.

 La Mesa: Call 619-463-6611.